Aminebenali01/tdd-bdd-final-project/README.md

 ## Tasks

-In this project you will use good Test Driven Development (TDD) and Behavior Driven Development (BDD) techniques to write TDD test cases, BDD scenarios, and code, updating the following files:
+In this project I used good Test Driven Development (TDD) and Behavior Driven Development (BDD) techniques to write TDD test cases, BDD scenarios, and code, updating the following files:

 ```bash
 tests/test_models.py